01 Demon Needs a War

 Release the child!

 “Of course, little witch.”
-He began his sentence with a patronizing tone, glanced at the approaching party and ended on a serious note.
+Ramdinar began his sentence with a patronizing tone, glanced at the approaching party and ended on a serious note.
 He knelt down beside her, placed his hands on her shoulders and said, “How should I plug my ears, mantrika?”

-Maya said, “Sorry!
-Sorry!
-Let me think.”
-She looked around and noticed a pile of scrap material which was used to bind groups of arrows together.
-“We’ll use the jute …” she grabbed a candle. ” … battened with wax.
-We’ll make wads for your ears and use jute to make a mask for your eyes.”
+Maya looked at Ramindar, his aura now muddied gray by fear.
+She said “Let me think.”
+Maya looked around and noticed a pile of scrap material which was used to bind groups of arrows together.
+She said, “We’ll use the jute …” she grabbed a candle. “… battened with wax.
+We’ll make wads for your ears and use this jute rag as a mask.
+Hurry.
+This must work.
+You may be the only survivor!”

-He ripped a jute bag into strands and began knotting them together for a mask while she pressed together tiny wads of wax for his ears.
+Ramindar ripped a jute bag into strands and began knotting them together for a mask while Maya pressed together tiny wads of wax for his ears.
 He fastened the mask around his forehead, just above his eyes.
 She handed him the earplugs.
 He idly played with them, periodically glancing out the window toward the approaching Persians.
-She rose and walked to his side.

 Maya said, “The Djinn was tricked by a King named Sulayman.”